tonioloewald/Foldermark/nodejs/README.md

 Inheritance
 -----------

-Any file whose name has the word .inherit before its type extension, e.g. foo.inherit.js or bar.inherit.css or baz.inherit.png, will be loaded into all subpages.
+Any file or folder whose name has the word .inherit before its type extension (or the end of its name), e.g. foo.inherit.js or bar.inherit.css or baz.inherit, will be loaded into all subpages.

 To block an inherited file from an ancestor page, you can override it with another identically named file or cancel it using .stop-inherit (e.g. foo.stop-inherit.js will prevent foo.inherit.js from being inherited).